 Weight Loss And Management

-If you have been looking for some weight loss tips and tricks then having some ginger tea throughout the day can help you along on your journey – a fact proven by several scientific studies.
+If you have been looking for some weight loss tips and tricks then having some ginger tea throughout the day might help you along on your journey – a theory supported by several scientific studies.

-- A study done on 10 overweight men showed that having 2 grams of ginger powder dissolved in a hot water beverage for breakfast led to a significant effect of ginger on the thermic effect of food – boost in metabolism (11).
+- A study done on 10 overweight men showed that having 2 grams of ginger powder dissolved in a hot water beverage for breakfast led to a significant effect of ginger on the thermic effect of food – increasing the amount of energy it takes to digest and absorb the food they ate (11).

-An increased metabolic rate is good for weight loss as it means your body burns calories faster, preventing them from being stored in the body as fat.
-Researchers also found that this drink also leads to reduced hunger and greater feeling of satiety which ultimately means eating less throughout the day (11).
+Increased thermogenesis is good for weight loss as it means your body burns some extra calories, preventing them from being stored in the body as fat.
+Researchers also found that this drink also led to reduced hunger and greater feeling of satiety which ultimately means eating less throughout the day (11).
 In line with the calories in calories out theory, creating a negative energy balance, i.e., eating less than what your body needs ultimately leads to weight loss.

-- A review by the Phytotherapy Research journal revealed that this root can help prevent obesity by increasing thermogenesis and lipolysis, the suppression of lipogenesis, inhibiting intestinal fat absorption, and controlling appetite (3).
+- A review in the Phytotherapy Research journal found that this root might help prevent obesity by increasing thermogenesis (calorie burning) and lipolysis (fat breakdown), suppressing lipogenesis (fat accumulation), inhibiting intestinal fat absorption, and controlling appetite (3).

 Improves Blood Sugar Control